mhbeals/scissorsandpaste/Individual MD Entries/1812-11-09_Caledonian Mercury_107.md

                     has established a cordon, the left of which is at Chambly, and extending to Chateaguny ; the main encampment is half way between St John's and La Prairie.
 Colonel Murray is at St John's with a battalion ;
-                    and the Isle-au Noix is strongly fortified, with a boom and a chain secured across the river.
+                    and the Isle-auNoix is strongly fortified, with a boom and a chain secured across the river.
 This line of defence is composed of four regiments of the line, and 2000 drafted militia, with a corps of about 400 Canadian voltigeurs, raised last spring.
 The Royals, a very strong